Welcome to the future of home heating

 If things still don’t look quite right

-- Opening the radiator valves and bleeding the radiators
+- Open the radiator valves and bleed the radiators

-- Checking and adjusting the water pressure in your heat pump
+- Check and adjust the water pressure in your heat pump

 There are two simple things you can do to keep your radiators in good nick and make sure your heating levels stay stable.